fbuchmeier/arma3-helm-chart/docs/headless-client-benchmark/ARMA3 HC Benchmarks.md

 Tests were executed with the [Headless Client/Server Performance Benchmark](https://steamcommunity.com/sharedfiles/filedetails/?id=495281158&insidemodal=0&requirelogin=1)

-TODO: as well as a custom game of [Antistasi - Cam Lao Nam - Community Version](https://steamcommunity.com/sharedfiles/filedetails/?id=2479293826) to test real word performance.

 All tests were run with only one (1) player connected.

 All tests were performed with Docker containers running in Kubernetes 1.23 using Calico CNI.